 An ILA is a legally binding agreement between two or more governing bodies.
 Chapter 791 of the Texas Government Code authorizes interlocal agreements between governments to “increase the efficiency and effectiveness of local governments by authorizing them to contract, to the greatest possible extent, with one another and with agencies of the state.”
 Chapter 212.902 of the Texas Local Government Code authorizes cities and school districts to enter into interlocal agreements regarding land development standards.

-The Austin City Council and the Austin ISD Board of Trustees, both comprised of elected officials, must approve the agreement.
+The Austin City Council and the Austin ISD Board of Trustees, both comprised of elected officials, approved the agreement.

-Why do the City of Austin and Austin Independent School District need an ILA for Land Development Standards?
+Why does the City of Austin and Austin Independent School District need an ILA for Land Development Standards?

 Yes.
-The city and the district currently have a LDSA that was established in 1994.
-It has been amended multiple times and expires on September 21, 2024.
+The city and the district had a LDSA that was established in 1994, and expired on September 21, 2024.

-What is the term of the proposed LDSA / How long will it last?
+What is the term of the current LDSA / How long will it last?

-The proposed term is 25 years and will last until 2048 unless amended.
+The current term is 25 years and will last until 2048 unless amended.

-Austin ISD is one of the largest landowners in the city and is implementing a $2.4 billion bond program that Austin voters approved in November 2022.
-With the current LDSA expiring next year, now is an ideal time to update the development standards to reflect Austin’s current population growth and the city’s own evolving development code.
-An agreement between the city and the district will help promote efficient implementation of the equity-based 2022 Bond Program and future bond programs and will safeguard taxpayer dollars.
+Austin ISD is one of the largest landowners in the city and is currently implementing a $2.4 billion bond program that Austin voters approved in November 2022.
+This time was an opportunity to update the development standards to reflect Austin’s current population growth and the city’s own evolving development code.
+An agreement between the city and the district helps promote efficient implementation of the 2022 Bond Program and future bond programs and will safeguard taxpayer dollars.

 What type of issues are addressed in this LDSA?